webix-hub/docs/data/api/refs/treeapi.md

 - api/treeapi_onafteropen_event.md - fires after the branch has been opened
 - api/treeapi_onbeforeclose_event.md - fires the moment you attempt to close the tree branch
 - api/treeapi_onbeforeopen_event.md - fires the moment you attempt to open the tree branch
-- api/treeapi_onitemcheck_event.md - called when checkbox inside the tree item was checked }}
+- api/treeapi_onitemcheck_event.md - called when the checkbox inside the tree item was checked }}

 <div class='h2'>Properties</div>

 {{api
-- api/treeapi_threestate_config.md - enabled three-state checkboxes
+- api/treeapi_threestate_config.md - enable three-state checkboxes
 }}